©Copyright 2019, 2020 All Rights Reserved -

 It can be expensive; I spend a few hundred dollars per year in fees and memberships.
 Companies such as Ancestry, Genes Reunited, and Family Tree Maker all make a healthy profit from folks like me.

-There are 12,560 people in my trees and 17,000 individual files and documents, That’s 14+ GB of data.
+There are 13,328 people in my tree and nearly 21,000 individual files and documents, That’s 20+ GB of data.
 The trees are too big to post here on my website but you can see them for free on Ancestry.
+Just ask.

-The software I use is Family Tree Maker (FTM) and I have been using it for many years.
+The software I use is Family Tree Maker 2019 (FTM) and I have been using it for many years.
 The previous version was having trouble with the size of my tree so I split it into 4 at my grandparents’ level which solved that problem.
-It created the problem of recognizing a family name but not remembering with of the 4 trees held that family.

-The latest version of FTM came out this fall and they claim it is much, much faster.
-I am hoping I will be able to combine all 4 of my trees back into one big one without bringing my PC to its knees.
-We’ll see.
+The latest version of FTM came out last fall and they claim it is much, much faster.
+I combined all 4 of my trees back into 1 and so far, performance is acceptable.

 Want to explore my trees?
 Sure!
-Send me an email and I’ll give you access to whichever ones interest you.
+Send me an email and I’ll give you free access on Ancestry to whichever ones interest you -